 - Poor muscle recruitment

-Personalized injury prevention with our knowledgeable physical therapists in Valley Park, MO will bring balance to your muscles.
+Customized injury prevention with our licensed physical therapists in Valley Park, MO will bring balance to your muscles.

 Movement Dysfunction

-Movement dysfunction can impact your stability and lead to your body bending in unnatural ways, causing injury.
-It can be caused by numerous musculoskeletal issues.
-It can lead to:
+Movement dysfunction can result in poor balance and lead to your body moving in ways it is not designed to, increasing your risk of injury.
+It can be caused by a range of musculoskeletal issues.
+Symptoms include:

 - Joint mobility limitations